ethereum/remix-project/docs/tutorial_import.md

 Importing from Github
 ---------------------

-It is possible to import files directly from github with URLs like `https://github.com/<owner>/<repo>/<path to the file>`.
+It is possible to import files directly from GitHub with URLs like `https://github.com/<owner>/<repo>/<path to the file>`.

 ![image](tuto_importgit.png)